 Australian soprano Morgan Balfour has been praised for her “thrilling clarity” (Sydney Morning Herald), “impressive vocal control and dynamic sensitivity” (San Francisco Classical Voice), and is quickly garnering attention in both the United States and Australia.

-With a strong affinity for early music, Morgan was the 2019 Handel Aria Competition First Prize Winner.
-Consequently, she will perform a recital with Ensemble Moliére at the London Handel Festival in St George’s Hanover Square Church.
+With a strong affinity for early music, Morgan was the 2019 Handel Aria Competition First Prize Winner, 2021 Colorado Bach Ensemble Second Prize Winner and 2021 Kentucky Bach Audrey Rooney Vocal Competition Encouragement Award Winner.
+She will perform a recital at the 2022 London Handel Festival and appear at the Carmel Bach Festival as a Virginia Best Adams Fellow.
+Morgan has also been selected to compete in the 2021 Normandy International Baroque Competition in Rouen, France.
 She has previously performed the role of Cephise in Pinchgut Opera’s production of Pigmalion, and Honour in Brisbane Baroque Festival’s King Arthur.
-Future engagements will see Morgan appear as a soloist with Madison Bach Musicians in October of 2020 and attend the 2021 Carmel Bach Festival as a Virginia Best Adams Fellow.

 For the 2019/20 Season, Morgan joined the Lyric Opera of Kansas City as their Soprano Resident Artist.
 During this time she covered Blonde in Die Entführung aus dem Serail, Musetta in La Boheme and will perform Mrs Grady in rescheduled performances of The Shining.
 For her participation in this program, Morgan was awarded an Arts Queensland grant through the Queensland Government.

-As a concert singer and performer of oratorio, Morgan has appeared with the Australian Brandenburg Orchestra (2019 Noël Noël tour), California Bach Society (2019 Bach’s Magnificat and Zelenka’s Missa Divi Xaverii), American Bach Soloists (2018 Summer Festival), Canberra Symphony Orchestra (2018 Prom’s Concert), Sydney Philharmonia (2017 Tudor Portraits Concert), Sydney University Graduate Choir (2017 Mozart’s Requiem), Brisbane Baroque Festival (2016 Vivaldi Women of the Pieta) and appeared at the 2016 Coriole Music Festival and 2015 Port Fairy Spring Music Festival.
+As a concert singer and performer of oratorio, Morgan has appeared with Madison Bach Musicians (2020 Haydn and Mozart Concert), Australian Brandenburg Orchestra (2019 Noël Noël tour), California Bach Society (2019 Bach’s Magnificat and Zelenka’s Missa Divi Xaverii), American Bach Soloists (2018 Summer Festival), Canberra Symphony Orchestra (2018 Prom’s Concert), Sydney Philharmonia (2017 Tudor Portraits Concert), Sydney University Graduate Choir (2017 Mozart’s Requiem), Brisbane Baroque Festival (2016 Vivaldi Women of the Pieta) and appeared at the 2016 Coriole Music Festival and 2015 Port Fairy Spring Music Festival.

 Opera roles include Pamina in Die Zauberflöte, Susanna in Le nozze di Figaro, Frasquita in Carmen, Governess in The Turn of the Screw, Younger Alyce in Glory Denied, the title role in Rodelinda, Meleagro in Atalanta and Voice of the Dawn in La Rondine.